 One of the biggest barriers that people face in choosing a hotel is knowing what their room will look like.
-By providing a virtual tour, you’ll give your prospects an idea of what they should expect so that they can visualize the value of what you can provide immediately.
-View Brandon’s article, which includes 13 hotel marketing ideas.
+By providing a virtual tour on your website, you’ll give your prospects an idea of what they should expect so that they can immediately visualize the value of what you provide.

 Jignesh Gohel, Founder & Marketing Head, OLBUZ

 Content marketing is one of the best and most effective ways to increase your hotel bookings.
 I have been working with many clients from the travel and hospitality industry and have successfully implemented this practice for quite some time.
 First step in this practice is to find out all of the different questions or problems your target audience has and create detailed content solving those problems.
 This will help to build the audience’s trust in your hotel or brand and will increase the chances of converting them into customers.
 I suggest going to Quora and finding a list of questions related to places near your hotel location.
 You will find a bunch of queries associated with the location, such as “best places to visit around / things to do around / best food to taste in X city,” etc. Create content about these topics on your website and you are done.